by Ken Lownie

 No, Ghostbusters won’t help rid you of zombies.
 But there is something that will – application archiving.
 Application archiving is the process of offloading inactive content – content that you need to retain but is not being used – from production applications.
 Today’s application archiving tools can connect to your application environment, remove inactive records, and store and manage them elsewhere, at lower cost where they will be searchable, retrievable and managed with appropriate records management capabilities such as retention management and litigation hold.

 Application archiving is about collecting zombies, those inactive records that are feeding on system performance and operating expense budgets.
-Gather them up and send them off to an application archiving solution for long-term storage and management.
+Gather them up and send them off to an enterprise archiving solution for long-term storage and management.

-The right application archiving solution ensures your zombie records are well-maintained, making them easily searchable and reproducible if they are needed at some point in the future.
+The right enterprise archiving solution ensures your zombie records are well-maintained, making them easily searchable and reproducible if they are needed at some point in the future.
 And managed according to retention schedules, so that when the right time comes, yes, you can actually kill the zombies.

 Application archiving is kind of like the Ghostbuster storage facility – just more organized, less smelly and much more safe And this kind of storage facility is about so much more than storing records; it’s about managing them, including planned retention data, accessibility for all those who should have access and the ability to view them without needing the original production system that created them.

-For those of you dealing with a merger or acquisition, an application archiving solution allows you to archive records in a third party location and deal only with the integration of active records.
+For those of you dealing with a merger or acquisition, an enterprise archiving solution allows you to archive records in a third party location and deal only with the integration of active records.
 This is a savings in both time and costs and makes the integration project so much easier.

 Stop Wasting Money on Zombie Records